Claude Code Plugins

 Before starting pattern development:

-• docs/common/PATTERNS.md - Common patterns with examples
+• docs/common/PATTERNS.md - Main tutorial with examples and common patterns

 • docs/common/COMPONENTS.md - UI components and bidirectional binding

-3. Check example patterns - Look in packages/patterns/ for working examples
+4. Check example patterns - Look in packages/patterns/ for working examples

 Quick Decision Tree